Hi, I’m Sophie!

 What is your favorite medium?
 I primarily use watercolor and colored pencil to achieve soft, light-filled illustrations.
 I love charcoal and pastels for portraits and acrylic for flowers.
 Recently I have been learning to combine digital and traditional means of illustration.

 What are your plans as an artist?
 I am actively pursuing my dream of illustrating children’s books.
-I plan to sell my art online, publish my children’s book series, and create work for local galleries and shows.
+In the future I plan to license my paintings, publish my children’s book series, and create work for local galleries and shows.